Helping users to protect files by using the Azure Rights Management service

 Using information protection with the Rights Management sharing application

-The Rights Management (RMS) sharing application is required for users to protect and consume protected content if they use Office 2010, but also recommended for all computers and mobile devices that support Azure RMS.
+The Rights Management (RMS) sharing application might be required for users to protect and consume protected content if they use Office 2010, but also recommended for all computers and mobile devices that support the Azure Rights Management service.

 In addition to making it easier for users to protect important documents, the RMS sharing application lets users track the documents that they have protected, and if necessary, revoke access to them.